lucascazza/aqualine/wp-content/plugins/quick-whatsapp/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+  = v3.3.4 (01/23/2021) =
+  * CSS Update
+  * No more Error Msg if you have no greetings-message
+  * Reset button of the greetings message runs again
+  * rollback function activated
   = v3.3.3 (08/13/2020) =
   * Update for WordPress 5.5
   = v3.3.2 (02/19/2020) =